-Asylum applications (when filed affirmatively rather than in removal proceedings) must be filed within one year after the date of a person’s most recent entry into the United States -- and you will need to prove your date of entry, which can be tricky if you entered without being inspected by a U.S. border official.
+Asylum applications (when filed affirmatively rather than in removal proceedings) must be filed within one year after the date of a person’s most recent entry into the United States—and you will need to prove your date of entry, which can be tricky if you entered illegally, without being inspected by a U.S. border official.

-This article will look at how to prove you filed your application within one year of entering the United States when you walked across the border without "without inspection," that is, without meeting an official of Customs and Border Protection (CBP).
+This article will look at how to prove you filed your application within one year of entering the United States when you came across the border without "without inspection," that is, without meeting an official of Customs and Border Protection (CBP).

 Like everyone else who files an asylum application (after April 16, 1998), you must file yours within one year of your most recent entry into the U.S. unless you can prove that an exception applies to you.

 When an asylum application (Form I-589 and supporting documents) is received by U.S. Citizenship and Immigration Services (USCIS), the agency stamps it with a date.
 An Asylum Officer or Immigration Judge will count backwards 364 days from the date stamped on your asylum application to come up with the date by which you must have entered the United States.